Tire Identification & Tread Measurement

 Effortlessly scan and evaluate all critical tire data for a complete inspection experience.

-- If Customer Identification is enabled, enter the customer name before accessing Tire Identification.
+If Customer Identification is enabled, you will be prompted to enter the customer name before accessing Tire Identification.

 The Tire Identification process begins immediately after Vehicle Identification (if enabled), or directly after starting an inspection if Vehicle Identification is not used.
-The first screen you’ll see is the Tire Diagnostic UI, where you are prompted to select which tire you want to inspect: Front Left, Front Right, Rear Left, or Rear Right.
-You can start with any tire on the vehicle.
+The first screen displayed is the Tire Diagnostic screen, where you are prompted to select which tire to inspect: Front Left, Front Right, Rear Left, or Rear Right.
+You may start with any tire on the vehicle.

-Once you select a tire, the workflow will depend on your chosen settings in the Settings Menu:
+Once a tire is selected, the inspection workflow depends on your selected settings in the Settings menu:

 If One-Shot Sidewall is Enabled

 The One-Shot Sidewall scanner launches immediately after tire selection.
-This scanner uses an on-screen guidance overlay to help you position the camera correctly for the best scan.
-It captures the following data in a single step (if these elements are enabled in your settings):
+This scanner uses an on-screen guidance overlay, including sensor-based angle guidance, to help you position the camera correctly for optimal scanning.

 - DOT/TIN

-After a successful scan, you’ll be shown the Tire Identification UI to review or edit the captured information.
+After a successful scan, the Tire Identification screen is displayed, allowing you to review or edit the captured information.

 If One-Shot Sidewall is Disabled

-After selecting a tire, the Tire Identification UI is shown, allowing you to enter or scan each data element individually.
-Only the elements you have enabled in the Settings Menu will appear.
+After selecting a tire, the Tire Identification screen is displayed, allowing you to enter or scan each data element individually.
+Only the elements enabled in the Settings menu are shown.

-- DOT/TIN and Tire Size both have a scan icon to activate their respective scanners (you may also enter this information manually).
+- DOT/TIN and Tire Size include a scanner icon that activates their respective scanners.
+You may also enter this information manually.

-- Tire Make and Tire Model can be entered manually in their text fields.
+- Tire Make and Tire Model are entered manually using their text fields.

-- Tire Notes is an optional field for adding any extra details, just like Vehicle Notes in the previous step.
+- Tire Notes is an optional field for adding additional details, similar to Vehicle Notes in the previous step.

 - All Options Selected